-I just LOVE a clean and organized refrigerator.
-I adore taking the time, after I shop for groceries, putting everything away in an organized fashion!
-However, during busy times it is so easy to fall prey to the expired items, molded cheese, dried celery leaves or a random sauce that has leaked and taken residence on a shelf.
+I absolutely LOVE a clean, organized refrigerator.
+Spending as much time as I do in the kitchen, it is important to have an inviting and tidy kitchen – fridge included!
+It feels cathartic to press pause and take the time, after I shop for groceries to put everything away in an organized fashion!
+However, during busy times it is so easy to fall behind and let the expired items, molded cheese, dried celery leaves take over.
+We’ve all been there!

 Every other month I like to give my entire refrigerator a deep cleaning.
-I begin by removing everything from the refrigerator and place items on my countertop or in coolers, if necessary.
-I check for expired items and throw away.
-I make sure I don’t have that one jar that I have held onto in hopes of recreating a recipe with mold living inside.
+I begin by removing everything from the refrigerator and place items on my countertop or in coolers, to keep perishables fresh.
+I check for and remove any expired items.
+Even that old container of leftovers I was once determined to recreate a meal with.
 Yuck…I am guilty as charged!
+Below are all of my favorite items to keep an organized fridge that is fresh and uncluttered.

 - Remove EVERYTHING from your refrigerator